walkthetalk/zircon/docs/syscalls/object_get_info.md

 <!-- Updated by update-docs-from-abigen, do not edit. -->

-object_get_info - query information about an object
+Query information about an object.

 ## SYNOPSIS